sanchit-misra/openomics-aws-benchmarking/README.md

 ```

 ## Step 4: Running baseline and OpenOmics BWA-MEM
-The c5.24xlarge instance has 48 cores.
-The memory available on the instance only allows for using 1 thread per core.
-On the other hand, the m6i.16xlarge instance has 32 cores.
-The memory available on the instance allows for using both the threads on each core.
+The m5.12xlarge instance has 24 cores, while the m6i.16xlarge instance has 32 cores.
+The memory available on the instances allows for using both the threads on each core.

 ### Run baseline BWA-MEM
 ```sh
 cd bwa-0.7.17
 ```
 Sample commands shown below:\
-For c5.24xlarge:
+For m5.12xlarge:
 ```sh
 ./bwa mem -t 48 hs_asm38/Homo_sapiens_assembly38.fasta ERR194147_1.fastq ERR194147_2.fastq > ERR194147.out.sam
 ```